BY PASTOR T. O. BANSO

 Seeking the face of God or inquiring after, and seriously requiring God is most profitable especially when you are overwhelmed.
 That was what David did.
 There is no better time to make God your first priority than when you are harassed by the problems of life.
 Rather than allow Satan to get you to one corner, and be preaching deadly sermons to you and manipulating you with negative imaginations, humble yourself and seek his face, knowing that He has the solution that you need.
 David in Psalm 69:32 says, “The humble shall see it and be glad; you who seek God, inquiring for and requiring him [as your first need] let your heart revive and live” (Amplified Bible).
 Let God be YOUR FIRST NEED and not your last resort.
 Don’t wait till other things or other people have failed you before you come to Him.

 Praying to God to rescue him from his adversaries, David says in Psalm 70:4, “May all those who seek, inquire of and for You and require you [as their vital need] rejoice and be glad in you and may those who love your salvation say continually Let God be magnified!”
 (Amplified Bible) Did you see another important phrase there? – AS THEIR VITAL NEED.

-There are three similar phrases that I have called your attention to in some of the scriptures I have referred to, which qualify how your seeking the face of God should be.
-When you are overwhelmed, you should desire the presence of God AS OF VITAL NECESSITY, AS YOUR FIRST NEED and AS YOUR VITAL NEED.
+There are three similar phrases that I have called your attention to in some of the scriptures I have referred to, which qualify how you should seek the face of God.
+When you are overwhelmed, you should desire the presence of God AS OF VITAL NECESSITY, AS YOUR FIRST NEED, and AS YOUR VITAL NEED.
 They are all expressing the same idea.